kanedafromparis/khool-jkube-prez/ReadMe.md

-# 7 - Build the default application image using fabric8-maven-plugin and push it into kubernetes (h2 database)
+# 8 - Build the default application and deploy the full project into kubernetes

 ## Reminder

 This application was created in order to introduce [fabric8io/docker-maven-plugin](https://dmp.fabric8.io/) and [fabric8io/fabric8-maven-plugin](http://maven.fabric8.io/) it has been update to [Eclipse jkube](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin).

-At this step we want to create a docker image of our project and make it works with mariadb within the same docker network
+At this step we want to create an OCI image of our project and deploy it with its deployement dependencies into kubernetes

 ## Sample To Do List web application using Spring Boot, Mariadb using docker-compose

 ### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template, Mariadb, )

-## 1. Set up Docker env
+## 1. Set up minikub env

   1.1. (optional)